Conducting a Competitive Analysis

 - Sales and marketing strategy

-Why carry out competitor analysis?
+Why carry out a competitor analysis?

-How to carry out competitor analysis
+How to do a competitor market analysis

 Identify your competitors